Is 21 Too Late To Become An Artist

 Embracing Art at Any Age: Is 21 Too Late for Artistic Beginnings:

 There is no age restriction on when you can begin painting your dreams on the artworks of life.
 If you’re 21 years old and wondering if the artistic train has left without you, don’t worry because it’s still waiting for you to board it at the station.
-Particularly in the creative fields, age is just a number, so starting at age 21 might really be a benefit after all.
+Particularly in the creative fields, age is just a number, so starting at age 21 might be a benefit after all.

 Art knows no age limits.
-In this field, what matters most is passion rather than the date on your birth certificate.
+In this field, what matters most is a passion rather than the date on your birth certificate.
 The idea that becoming a great artist requires beginning as a young child is just a myth.
-Significant artistic endeavours were initiated by artists such as Grandma Moses, Paul Gauguin, and Vincent van Gogh well into adulthood.
+Significant artistic endeavors were initiated by artists such as Grandma Moses, Paul Gauguin, and Vincent van Gogh well into adulthood.
 Their experiences serve as living examples of the value of starting when the time feels right for you rather than following a schedule set by society.

 At age 21, you are poised between the vitality of youth and the emerging wisdom that comes with maturing on the verge of young adulthood.
 Since you probably don’t have as many set duties at that age, you will have more time to explore, make errors, and grow from them with the essential steps in the creative process.

-Why Is 21 Not Too Late To Become An Artist
+- Why Is 21 Not Too Late To Become An Artist

 Yes, there are many benefits to starting an artistic career at age 21, in addition to the fact that it’s a perfectly acceptable age.
 It’s never too late to embrace your creative side at any age for the following reasons: